Jeremiah 21:4

 this is what the LORD, the God of Israel, says: 'I will turn against you the weapons of war in your hands, with which you are fighting the king of Babylon and the Chaldeans who besiege you outside the wall, and I will assemble their forces in the center of this city.

-This is what the LORD, the God of Israel, says
+this is what the LORD, the God of Israel, says:

-I will turn back the weapons of war in your hands
+‘I will turn against you the weapons of war in your hands,

-who are besieging you outside the wall
+who besiege you outside the wall,

 Persons / Places / Events